caulagi/blog/_posts/secret-sauce.md

 - When an error/exception happens in an application, the application has all the context.
   It is important for this entire context to be captured for it to be actionable.
 But logging solutions typically don't capture this context.
-- The other problem with this approach is where we are solving the problem.
+- Another problem with this approach is where we are solving the problem.
 A logging based approach is typically trying to identify the problem at the infrastructure level (which is why we loose context also) - one level higher than where the error happened.
 - Imagine a scenario where we are not shipping logs for sometime (errors **will** happen).
   During this period, we are also blind to system-performance.
 Or we took logging which is typically ok for a buffered, eventual-whatever system to being critical for observability.

-Some of the current solutions that fit my description of error-reporting are:
+Some of the solutions today fit my description of error-reporting are:
 [sentry](https://sentry.io/), [rollbar](https://rollbar.com/), [airbrake](https://airbrake.io/).

 Given these arguments, my preferred observability story would look something like this -